AidenRoto/Bluetooth-keyboard-adapter/README.md

 # Bluetooth-keyboard-adapter
 This project is based on arduino nano broad, and is evolved from the old project which is based from linkit smart 7688 duo, you can still find the old project in the 'linkit\_smart\_7688\_duo\_version' directory.

 I really like to use my [KBP mini V60](https://www.facebook.com/media/set/?set=a.870489189643222.1073741835.316701428355337&type=3) mechanical keyboard, And I've wondered is there a Bluetooth adapter that can enhance this keyboard into a Bluetooth wireless keyboard.
 There are some products like [ATEN CS533](http://www.aten.com.tw/products/手持式裝置週邊與USB/TapUSB轉Bluetooth鍵盤滑鼠切換器/~CS533.html#.Vujzw8eLTcY), but there are issues saying that they are not compatible with some mechanical keyboards, so I decided to build my own Bluetooth keyboard adapter.
+The bluetooth module I use can also support mouse simulation, so I also implement this feature in the project.

 ![](readme_img/cover.jpg)